secsysadmin/seconnect/README.md

 bundle install && rails webpacker:install && rails db:create && db:migrate

+Each time the Docker container is restarted, run the following commands: rails db:reset rake db:drop:all rake db:create:all rake db:migrate rake db:seed

-Run the app rails server --binding:0.0.0.0
+Run the app
+rails server --binding:0.0.0.0

 The application can be seen using a browser and navigating to http://localhost:3000/

 Environmental Variables/Files
 app requires you to create an account or login to existing account as a user or admin to access functionality.

+Bootstrap
+apt update
+apt install nodejs
+apt install npm
+yarn add bootstrap jquery pooper.js

 Deployment
 rails db:migrate'